 New Jersey Divorce and Family Mediation

-If you are contemplating a divorce or are in a period of separation, it can be a scary time in your life.
+If you are unhappy in your marriage and contemplating a divorce or are in a period of separation, it can be a scary time in your life.
 There are many uncertainties….what about the kids…who gets the house and/or car…how will I be able to live…how does all of this work?
 With nearly half of all marriages ending in divorce, this volume of cases has created a large burden on the court system and the participants.
 A quicker and less expensive alternative to a court litigated divorce is available: Mediation.

 Sanns Mediation Services is the private practice of in-demand NJ-based professional mediator and arbitrator Marvin Schuldiner.
 Sanns Mediation Services gives a free telephone consultation to all divorce mediation clients.
 This will allow you to assess the mediator and have any questions about the mediation process answered.

 To learn more about divorce and divorce mediation in New Jersey, you can review on this website:

 - The Sanns NJ Divorce Mediation Guide

 - Helpful articles and book recommendations on divorce, mediation, family and parenting (see the menu on the left in the footer)

 - The mediation and ADR Blog, which updates the latest on law changes and other news

 - Other resources (NJ laws and criteria on divorce, custody, child support, visitation and alimony)

 - Or feel free to contact me with further questions or to get started

 Mediation can be used after a final judgment of divorce has been entered by the court.
 Parenting plans, child support — including child support guideline recalculations — and (sometimes) alimony need periodic adjustments as circumstances change over time.
 A 6-year-old child will have far different needs and costs than a 13-year-old child.
 Other disagreements may arise on interpreting prior agreements.
 Consider mediation for these adjustments even if you did not mediate your divorce or prior adjustments.